 Though the backbone of our economy and a large part of our population, foreigners (especially our foreign workers) remain as outsiders to the mainstream Singaporean society.
 Not only are they willing to take up jobs turned down by locals, but they are hardworking, diligent and reliable.
 They have and continue to give back to our country and its citizens in numerous ways.
 As such, we hope that this sharing will remind you to show some kindness and appreciation to foreigners in Singapore.

 A Kind Place supports and is welcoming to everyone from all walks of life, gender identity, orientation, and backgrounds.
-If you have any questions or would like to book a session with us, feel free to reach out to us at firstname.lastname@example.org or WhatsApp us here.
+If you have any questions or would like to book a session with our Singapore psychologists or counsellors , feel free to reach out to us at email@example.com or WhatsApp us here.